-The Audit Committee of our Board has appointed the firm of Ernst & Young LLP ("E&Y") as our independent registered public accounting firm to audit our consolidated financial statements for the year ending December 31, 2021, and the Board is asking stockholders to ratify that selection.
+The Audit Committee of our Board has appointed the firm of Ernst & Young LLP ("E&Y") as our independent registered public accounting firm to audit our consolidated financial statements for the year ending December 31, 2022, and the Board is asking stockholders to ratify that selection.
 Although current law, rules and regulations, as well as the charter of the Audit Committee, require our independent registered public accounting firm to be engaged, retained and supervised by the Audit Committee, the Board considers the selection of our independent registered public accounting firm to be an important matter of stockholder concern and considers a proposal for stockholders to ratify such selection to be an important opportunity for stockholders to provide direct feedback to the Board on an important issue of corporate governance.
-In the event that stockholders fail to ratify the appointment, the Audit Committee will reconsider whether or not to retain E&Y, but may ultimately determine to retain E&Y as our independent registered public accounting firm.
-Even if the appointment is ratified, the Audit Committee, in its sole discretion, may direct the appointment of a different independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and its stockholders.
+In the event that stockholders fail to ratify the appointment, the Audit Committee will reconsider whether or not to retain E&Y, but may ultimately determine to retain E&Y as our independent registered public accounting firm at any time during the year if the Audit Committee determines that such a change would be in the best interests of the Company and its stockholders.